JVanDenHurk/it-wars/README.md

 **Survive the Service Desk.
 Climb the IT ladder.
 Make your coworkers regret logging in.**

-IT Wars is a multiplayer browser-based game inspired by the chaos of working in IT support.
+IT Wars is a multiplayer browser game inspired by the chaos of working in IT support.

-Players begin their career as a **Service Desk Analyst**, handling incoming tickets to earn Credits and Career XP.
-Promotions eventually unlock specialist career paths in **Networking, Systems, and Security**.
+Players start as a **Service Desk Analyst**, handle incoming tickets, earn Credits and Career XP, get promoted, specialise into IT career paths, and interfere with other players through ticket routing and PvP.

-But IT Wars isn't just a ticket simulator.

-Players can resolve tickets, route work to other resolver teams, dump tickets into other players' queues, make catastrophically bad escalation decisions, go bankrupt, get demoted, and compete for the top of the IT department.

-The basic rule is simple:

 > **Resolve your tickets, route them correctly, and try not to become somebody else's problem.**

 ---

-## 🎮 How It Works
+## 🎮 Gameplay

 Every player has their own ticket queue.

-Tickets automatically arrive while the player is active and contain:
+Tickets automatically arrive while the player is active and include:

-- A title and description
+- Title and description
-- A hidden resolver team
+- Hidden resolver team
-- A severity
+- Severity
-- A maximum Credit value
+- Credit value
-- A Career XP reward
+- Career XP reward
-- A continuously decreasing Credit value
 - Success and failure outcomes

-The longer a ticket sits in your queue, the less it is worth.
+Ticket value decreases as the ticket gets older.

-A ticket can eventually reach:
+Eventually a ticket can reach:

 ```text
 0 CR
 ```

-It can still be resolved for Career XP, but the Credit reward is gone.
+It can still be resolved for XP, but the Credit reward is gone.

-Leave tickets sitting around for too long and things get considerably worse.
+Leave tickets for too long and they can become abandoned, costing Credits.

 ---

 ## 🎫 Resolve or Bounce

-When a ticket lands in your queue, you have two choices.

-### Resolve

-Think the ticket belongs to your resolver group?

-Resolve it.

-A correct resolution earns:
+Players can either **Resolve** a ticket or **Bounce** it to another player.

+Correct resolutions earn:

 - Credits
 - Career XP
-- Progress toward promotion
-- Resolved ticket statistics
+- Resolution statistics
-- Lifetime earnings

-You may even receive confirmation that, against all expectations, you successfully performed your job.

-An incorrect resolution closes the ticket as failed and costs Credits.

----

-### Bounce

-Think somebody else should deal with it?

-Of course you do.

-Tickets can be transferred directly to another player.

-The ticket category is hidden, so the player must use the ticket description and the receiving player's role to decide where it belongs.

-Correct routing can earn:
+Correct routing can also earn Credits and XP.

-- A percentage of the ticket's remaining value
-- Career XP
-- Correct routing statistics

-Bad routing costs Credits.

-And most importantly:

-**The ticket still transfers.**

-The receiving player now has to deal with your mistake.
+Incorrect decisions cost Credits.

+Most importantly, bounced tickets actually move into the other player's queue.

 Welcome to IT.